SqlToys/SqlFormatter/README.md

 # SqlFormat, Sql2XmlTree, XmlTree2Sql
-This repo is for command line tools and units shared with SqlFormatter (GUI).
+This repo is for SqlFormatter command line tools and shared units.